marcinmilewicz/microapp-angular-element/README.md

 ## Description

-It's Angular application that uses Angular Element library and exposes itself as web component
+It's Angular application that uses Angular Element library and exposes itself as web component "bar-microapp"

 Run `npm run build` for build microapp and serve it via http-server